aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ##### Train
 * Finish reading "Pirate Legend" (Guts +5)
 ##### Class
-* Question with matching arcana: "Knowing your actions are wrong." and "Conviction that you're right."
+* Question with matching arcana: "You unquestioningly support it." and "You have a duty to correct it."
 (Charm +2) (Lovers +2)
 ##### Daytime
 * Borrow "The Alluring Dancer" from library
 * Buy rental membership from DVD store on Shibuya central street